ampproject/amphtml/ads/outbrain.md

 ## Configuration

-For details on the configuration semantics, please contact Outbrain’s Account Management Team.
+For details on the configuration semantics, please contact Outbrain’s Account Management Team.\
+These configurations are relevant for both `<amp-ad />` and `<amp-embed />`.

 ### Required parameters